30+ Must-Measure eCommerce KPIs

 With the right metrics in place, you can quickly identify the source of many challenges you face on a day to day basis.

 Furthermore, the process of establishing and tracking your eCommerce KPIs forces you to take a look at the specific impact your changes will have before you decide which improvements to make.

 How to track your eCommerce KPIs

-Google Analytics is a great tool monitoring the different KPIs of your website to see where you should make improvements to your store.
+Google Analytics is a great tool for monitoring the different KPIs of your website to see where you should make improvements to your store.

 Some KPIs are based on sales data which you will have available through the eCommerce platform that you use.

-For email open rates, and other important KPIs for eCommerce, use the analytics and reports sections provided by those platforms to monitor your success.
+For email open rates and other important KPIs for eCommerce, use the analytics and reports sections provided by those platforms to monitor your success.